rIvorraLl/myCodewarsSolutions/README.md

 # myCodewarsSolutions
-*Not exactly brilliant solutions to some Codewars' kata.
+*My solutions to some Codewars' kata.
 Use at your own risk.*

 **8 kyu**